The assumed project production process

 By automating our processes and data generation and transfer, we can make the AEC industry a better place for our clients and ourselves.

-What about you??
+And you?
 How do you handle uncertainty?
 What has been your experience managing BIM projects?

 - https://www.pmi.org/learning/library/agile-project-management-scrum-6269 – Sliger, M. (2011).
 Agile project management with Scrum.
 Paper presented at PMI® Global Congress 2011—North America, Dallas, TX.
 Newtown Square, PA: Project Management Institute